bmaunde/guidelines/connector-integration-guide.md

  - route - this is a data structure that describes the route the data has to take.
 It identifies the source, target system and format of data.
 The data structure has the following nodes in it
 	 - source - this represents the id of the source system
 	 - target - this represents the id of the target system
 	 - format - this represents the format of the data payload.
-Currently, the supported value for this is JSON
+Currently, the supported value for this is **JSON**
+- integrationKey - this is a unique key that you should generate that identifies your requests.
+It should have the following parts: <uuid/guid>+<timest
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1MTM3MTg2NTIsMjAxMTQ2ODE1MSw4MT
-Y5MDYxNTIsLTE3ODk1Mzk5OTZdfQ==
+eyJoaXN0b3J5IjpbLTMxMTAwNjQ0NiwyMDExNDY4MTUxLDgxNj
+kwNjE1MiwtMTc4OTUzOTk5Nl19
 -->